Olympia

 Memory

-If something sounds wrong — confusion, distress, a possible fall — Olympia alerts you immediately and calmly.
+If something sounds wrong — confusion, distress, a sudden change — Olympia lets the family know calmly and immediately.
 No cameras.
+No wearable.
 No button to press.
-Because most seniors won't ask for help — they don't want to make a fuss or be a burden.
+Because the people who need help most are the ones who won't ask for it.

-Medication, meals, appointments — the small things that slip when you live alone.
-Olympia prompts gently throughout the day.
-Studies show consistent reminders improve medication adherence by up to 50% in older adults.
+Medication, meals, appointments — the small things that fall apart when you live alone.
+Olympia weaves gentle prompts into natural conversation.
+Not alarms.
+Not notifications.
+Just a thoughtful nudge at the right moment.
+Research shows consistent reminders improve medication adherence by up to 50% in older adults.

 "It's one thing that can beat loneliness.
 Twenty-four hours a day, it's on hand to talk."